Ethnic minorities in Bangladesh: Hajong

 The Hajong people are an ethnic group from northern parts of Bangladesh.
 The Hajongs community lives mostly in the Mymensingh and Sylhet districts of Bangladesh and are predominantly rice farmers.
 In Bangladesh, Hajongs are also found in the northern Dhaka division, although there are unconfirmed reports of some Hajong living in Chittagong Division.

 Keot (Kaibarta)

 The Keot (Kaibarta) people of Bangladesh belong to the Austric stock and are an aboriginal tribe which has slowly been converted into a caste.
 They generally practice fishing and agriculture as their prime source of livelihood.
-This indigenous community is also present in Assam and North Bengal etc. They have lost their mother tongue and use the standard language of Bangladesh for communication but they have still preserved their cultural, racial and traditional identity alive.
+This tribal ethnic community is also present in Assam and North Bengal etc. They have lost their mother tongue and use the standard language of Bangladesh for communication but they have still preserved their cultural, racial and traditional identity alive.

 Muslim tribes "Pangal" or "Pangan"

-The only Muslim indigenous community of Bangladesh is "Pangal", a subgroup of the Meitei (or Meetei) ethnicity.
+The only Muslim tribal community of Bangladesh is "Pangal", a subgroup of the Meitei (or Meetei) ethnicity.
 Hence they are also known as Meitei-Pangals.
 They live in Sylhet and Moulvibazar.